 For some, team communication is the most intimidating part of working remotely or from home.
 But this will only be an issue if you let it be.

 In an office, as you stroll by everyone on the way to your seat, there’s a bit of banter, people saying “Hello”.
 Your coworkers know you’re at work because they see you, over there, at your desk, working.

 Remote workers need to be slightly more explicit–nobody knows that you’re working unless you tell them.
 But if you establish the right communication practices, your colleagues will be available at the press of a button, rather than a stroll across the office, down the elevator, etc.

-These tips apply more for a remote worker as part of a bigger team, but may be useful if it’s just you as the sole developer.
+These tips apply more for a remotely managed employee as part of a bigger team, but may be useful if it’s just you as the sole developer.